nvdai2401/hiha-store-ts/README.md

 ## Front-end architecture

-### Why do we need a scalable architecture
+### Why do we need a scalable architecture?

 Modern front-end frameworks and libraries make it easy to create reusable UI components.
 This is a step in a good direction to create maintainable front-end applications.
-Yet, in many projects over my career I have found that making reusable components is often not enough.
+Yet, in many projects over my career, I have found that making reusable components is often not enough.
 My projects became unmaintainable, as requirements changed or new requirements came up.
 It took longer and longer to find the correct file or debug something across many files.

 Change needed to happen.
 I can improve my search skills, or be more proficient in using Visual Studio Code.
 But, I often not the only one working on the front-end.
 So, we need to the setup of our front-end projects.
 We need to make them maintainable and scalable.
 This means that we can apply changes in the current features, but also add new features quicker.